John, Parish Assistant reflects on how we depict the saints (iconography) can change with circumstance and culture

 The tendency to depict Sebastian as a handsome youth pierced with arrows began in the 14th Century when Europe was being ravaged by the plague of the Black Death.

 See how the two ‘Sebastians’ in the modern version above look entirely unperturbed by the arrows protruding from their torsos?

 There is a long tradition of Sebastian looking unaffected by his plight: corruption fails to touch him and that made him proof against plague.
 Sebastian occupied an important place in medieval religion as a protector against plague.
 He was seen as a saint whose prayers would work.

 And what might today seem to be so much camp nonsense had a somewhat different edge through the 1980-90s as the AIDS crisis developed and some of Sebastian’s plague saint qualities were revived in the context of that fresh pandemic (the Pierre et Gilles ‘St Sebastian’ [above left] dates from 1987).

 Sebastian’s remains have lain at the Church of San Pietro in Vincoli since his death, and alongside there is a seventh-century mosaic of Sebastian (reproduced here)

 Circumstances, and cultures affect our images of the saints.
-Perhaps their will be a campaign to rediscover St Sebastian as the ‘Bear Daddy.’
+Perhaps in the future there will be a campaign to rediscover St Sebastian in another way.